 Also, if your license is fully retail then you cannot have any other license while holding this one.

-For getting the license, those applying must display possession of valid premises within 30 days of final approval.
-The lease for the premises must be as long as the license validity and it must not be nearer than 500 feet from a school and 200 feet from a place of worship.
+To get the license, that applying must display possession of valid premises within 30 days of final approval.
+The lease for the premises must be as long as the license validity, and it must not be nearer than 500 feet from a school and 200 feet from a place of worship.

 For retail dispensaries, their shop must open to the public thorough from the front.

 This license type allows the holder to purchase products from processors and distribute the same to dispensaries and on-site consumption establishments as well.

 The condition for holding a distributor license is that you cannot have anything other than a cultivator and processor license.

 In case you have all three, you can only distribute your own products and no one else’s.

 Those holding exclusive distribution licenses can change a fee as set by the CCB based on product volume.
 They must also keep to the minimum operating requirement to continue holding the license.